 Consult a good personal injury attorney well versed in the nuances of the law in Pittsburgh, Pennsylvania.
 They can help you sort through the evidence and facts of your case, negotiate with your insurance company and provide legal representation for you in court if need be.

-For more information or to schedule a consultation with us, call (412) 804-4048.
+For more information or to schedule a consultation with us, fill out the contact form here.
 Our office is located in Pittsburgh.
 Call Kim A. Bodnar, Attorney at Law today.

 NOTE: This is for informational purposes only and does not constitute legal advice.